 Prior to this series, I was unfamiliar with Andromeda's story, despite seeing many paintings depicting her.
 Usually shown shackled to a cliff and cornered by a sea monster, Andromeda is another sad story of a woman being used as a pawn to punish a man.

-In Greek mythology, Andromeda's father, Cassiopeia, angered Poseidon, so he stole Andromeda away, stripped her naked and chained her to a rock on set a sea monster upon her.
+In Greek mythology, Andromeda's father, Cepheus, angered Poseidon, so he stole Andromeda away, stripped her naked and chained her to a rock on set a sea monster upon her.
 Her father accepted this sacrifice.
 Perseus showed up and rescued her and then took her as his bride, and ended up turning the man she was supposed to wed (her uncle, ew) to stone.

 In this painting, I've freed her from her shackles, but the pain and longing in her expression is still present.